EU watchdogs to apply 'right to be forgotten' rule on Web worldwide

 "There is no legal basis for routine transmission from Google or any other search engine to the editors.
 It may in some cases be necessary, but not as a routine and not as an obligation," she said.

-Google's decision to notify press outlets and webmasters via email was criticised by regulators earlier this year for sometimes bringing people's names back into the open.
+Google's decision to notify press outlets and webmasters via email was criticized by regulators earlier this year for sometimes bringing people's names back into the open.

 (editing by Jane Baird)